-During the 2015 Summer Universiade a student reporter from the Czech Republic, Lucie Hrdlickova, answered this challenge.
-The young reporter met in the stadium stands with the day's silver medalist from the 100-meter hurdles, Michelle Jenneke of Australia.
+During the 2015 Summer Universiade, a student reporter from the Czech Republic, Lucie Hrdlickova, answered this challenge.
+The young reporter met in the stadium stands with the day's silver medallist from the 100 metres hurdles, Michelle Jenneke of Australia.

 Instead of just focusing the video interview on the Australian’s podium-winning performance, the young reporter chats with Jenneke on her attention-grabbing warm-up routine.
 The energy between the interviewer and athlete is infectious.
 The video goes viral.

 Sports fans got to witness a young athlete basking in the glow of the Universiade.
 One of those watching and loving what they were seeing from the young reporter was the national Czech television channel, who hired Hrdlickova as a reporter after the Universiade.

 For student reporters, school is still in session